-If you need to hire additional mobility equipment for your stay, Elms Farm has relationships with local mobility suppliers who can deliver equipment prior to your stay.
+Elms Farm has relationships with local mobility suppliers who can deliver equipment before your visit if you need to hire additional mobility equipment for your stay.

-Elms Farm cottages are situated about 3 miles outside Boston town centre.
-Both the cottages and wedding venue were developed by converting old barns and outbuildings.
-The high-quality conversions ooze the character of the old farm buildings, whilst tastefully morphing into modern accessible holiday cottages.
+The cottages and wedding venues were developed by converting old barns and outbuildings.
+The high-quality conversions ooze the character of the old farm buildings whilst tastefully morphing into modern, accessible holiday cottages.

-I can only imagine the amount of effort that must have gone into converting the buildings, not to mention the cost!
+I can only imagine the effort that must have gone into converting the buildings, not to mention the cost!

 Elms Farm Luxury Cottages are owned and run by Carol.
-As part of the family farm business, Carol wanted to diversify and create accessible holiday accommodation and boy did she achieve it!
+As part of the family farm business, Carol wanted to diversify and create accessible holiday accommodation, and boy, she achieved it!

 Upon arrival, we sat down with Carol for a chat.
-Her passion for “accessible holidays” shines through and her dedication to providing the best holiday experience for all is palpable, and most of all, Carol is a really nice lady.
+Her passion for “accessible holidays” shines through, and her dedication to providing the best holiday experience for all is palpable.
+And most of all, Carol is a lovely lady.

 An Accessible Wedding Venue

-Now, I just want to come back to The Granary because I haven’t seen this before.
+I want to return to The Granary because I haven’t seen this before.

-The Granary is licensed for civil ceremonies so you can quite literally get married, have a party and then pop across the courtyard to your luxury cottage – how cool is that?
+The Granary is licensed for civil ceremonies so that you can get married, have a party and then pop across the courtyard to your luxury cottage – how cool is that?

-Suitable for up to 80 guests, The Granary is rustic yet romantic, I mean, just look at this description:
+Suitable for up to 80 guests, The Granary is rustic yet romantic.
+I mean, look at this description: